Page started: June 18, 2025. Page edited: Augustus 27, 2025.

 – Martin Schröder, day after the crash in press-conference with Dutch Minister of Transport

-– deliberate imagery to deflect from looking into real causes ?
+– deliberate imagery to prevent from looking into underlying causes of the crash, such as corporate and sectoral safety culture?

 From article in Dutch paper Reformatorisch Dagblad, 19 Dec. ’98